strebuh/crypto_currencies_models/README.md

 3. ARIMA(1,1,1) - chosen by auto.arima function with max p and q = 7 and seasonality also being in scope; choice based on AIC criterion.
 4. ARIMA(0,1,1)  - chosen by auto.arima function with max p and q = 7 and seasonality also being in scope; choice based on BIC criterion.

-All compuattions may be mimicked running the repository codes of **3_arima.R** script.
+All computations may be mimicked running the repository codes of **3_arima.R** script.
 ACF and PACF plots of residuals was not a major problem for any of the models except the BIC criterion based auto-arima.